Notes on Holes

 Cavities

-no entrance from outside
+Holes that have no entrance from outside

 Hollows

-one entrance from outside
+Holes that have one entrance from outside

 Tunnels

-two or more entrances from outside
+Holes that have two or more entrances from outside

-Some Apparent Features of Holes
+2 Some Apparent Features of Holes

-• holes are located in space and time
+• Located in space and time

-• holes can be filled without being destroyed
+• Can be filled without being destroyed

-An Argument for Dualism
+3 An Argument for Dualism

 1. There are holes.